DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/nodes/textStyleExpr.md

 A node's new text style or `undefined`.

 ---
-A data source field assigned to this property should contain inline style declarations in string format.
+A data source field assigned to this property should contain in-line style declarations in string format.
 For instance, `"font-weight: bold; text-decoration: underline"`.

 A function assigned to this property should do the following: